mirage/irmin.org/data/tutorial/05_architecture.md

 using the interface [Irmin.CONTENT_ADDRESSABLE_STORE] as long as the following are guaranteed:

-- concurrent reads using the same key returns the same value.
+- reads using the same key return the same value.

-- concurrent writes of the same value return the same key.
+- writes of the same value return the same key.

 ### The reference store